Topanga Time Tunnel: Transport to a Secret Paradise

 187 Ft

-Deep in the Santa Monica Mountains, a secret storm drain referred to by the locals as the Topanga Time Tunnel, provides access to a secret 8 foot grotto, insane rock formations, and various large waterholes.
+Deep in the Santa Monica Mountains, a secret storm drain referred to by the locals as the Topanga Time Tunnel, provides access to a secret 8 foot grotto, insane looking rock formations, and various large waterholes.

 The Topanga Time Tunnel is a short 1 mile hike located in a beautiful mountain community known as Topanga.
 The virtually nonexistent trail, which requires boulder scrambling and multiple creek crossings, is less than ideal for beginners.